0tickpulse/lcc_lore_generator/README.md

 ## HOW TO USE

+1. Clone the repository
-1. Open the main folder on VSCode
+1. Open the repository on VSCode
-2. Open a terminal and run `npm i`.
+1. Open a terminal and run `npm i`.
 This will install all the dependencies.
-3. Open `data/data.yml` and create your items.
+1. Open `data/data.yml` and create your items.
-4. In the terminal, run `npm start`, or press `F5`.
+1. In the terminal, run `npm start`, or press `F5`.
-5. An output file should be created in `output/items.yml`.
+1. An output file should be created in `output/items.yml`.